gevra/socialtree/README.md

-The repository contains the dataset, the code and interactive news story summaries used in the <i>"SocialTree: Socially Augmented Structured Summaries of News Stories"</i> paper by <i>Gevorg Poghosyan</i> and <i>Georgiana Ifrim</i> presented at [ACM Hypertext 2019](https://human.iisys.de/ht2019/).
+This repository contains the postprint, the dataset, the code and interactive news story summaries used in the <i>"SocialTree: Socially Augmented Structured Summaries of News Stories"</i> paper by <i>Gevorg Poghosyan</i> and <i>Georgiana Ifrim</i> presented at the [30th ACM Conference on Hypertext & Social Media (HT '19)](https://human.iisys.de/ht2019/).

+The authors' version of the work is available [locally in this repository](./socialtree.pdf).
+It is posted here for your personal use.
+Not for redistribution.
+The definitive Version of Record was published in Proceedings of 30th ACM Conference on Hypertext & Social Media (HT '19), [https://doi.org/10.1145/3342220.3343668](https://doi.org/10.1145/3342220.3343668).

 # Interactive examples
 The rendered examples are available also online at [https://gevra.github.io/socialtree/](https://gevra.github.io/socialtree/).